Western Civilization: A Brief History

 The late 18th and 19th centuries witnessed a series of revolutions that reshaped the political landscape of Europe and beyond.
 The American Revolution (1775-1783) and the French Revolution (1789-1799) challenged established monarchies and established republican ideals.
 These revolutions profoundly influenced the development of democratic principles and national identities.

 The Industrial Revolution (late 18th – early 20th centuries), beginning in Britain, transformed the economic and social fabric of Europe.
 New technologies and industrial processes led to unprecedented economic growth, urbanization, and social change.
-However, this era also witnessed the rise of social inequalities, poverty, and pollution.
-The rise of industrial capitalism and the growth of empires led to increased global interconnectedness but also to exploitation and conflict.
+That said, this era also witnessed the rise of social inequalities, poverty, and pollution.
+The rise of industrial capitalism and the growth of empires led to increased global interconnectedness but also to exploitation and conflict That's the part that actually makes a difference..

 VI.
 The 20th and 21st Centuries: World Wars, Globalization, and Beyond